HoxinhLuo/PDFMore/README.md

 ## Build

 If you want to build the application yourself.
 Please follow these steps below(You need to install pyinstaller first).
-And virtual python environment recommend:
+It is recommended to use a python virtual environment:

 ```shell
 > git clone https://github.com/HoxinhLuo/PDFMore.git